By: Sam Bisby

 The initial section to this route is the narrow, windy road down into Edale and can feel quite steep at times, but really gets the juices flowing.
 It’s best to drive this route at its quieter times as both lorries and buses do populate the road every so often and sheep also inhabit the surrounding fields, so keep an eye out.

-Coming round to the east, the road flattens and gets faster thanks to the corners opening up, before it comes back towards the main road and the village of Hope.
-Not only is the road very enjoyable, but it also offers some stunning scenery, especially on the way down into Edale when surveying the valley below then looking at Mam Tor on the way back up.
+Coming round to the east, the road flattens and gets faster thanks to the corners opening up before it comes back towards the main road and the village of Hope.
+Not only is the road very enjoyable, but it also offers some stunning scenery, especially on the way down into Edale when surveying the valley below than looking at Mam Tor on the way back up.
 A stop afterwards at the Blue John Mines is also recommended.